-STATE OF NORTH DAKOTA,
+STATE OF NORTH DAKOTA λ,]

-STATE OF NORTH ۲ ر - SS.
+STATE OF NORTH DAKOT SS.

-I, •••••• do solemnly swear
+I, do solemnly swear

-that I will suppor rt the Constituti on of the United States and the Constitution of
+that I will support the Con stitution of the United States and the Constitution of

-the State of North Dakota, and faithfully discha rge the duties of the office
+the State of North Dakota, and faithfully. discharge the duties of the office

-of of of and
+ofof ofand

-nship)
+(Township)